-The alternatives considered included not updating the manual or incrementally updating the manual in sections or by topic.
-After reviewing the current edition of the TCFPPM and suggested recommendations from trial courts and TCFPPM authors/subject matter experts, the workgroup concluded substantive revisions to the manual are necessary.
+Judicial Council staff considered not updating the TCFPPM or incrementally updating it in sections or by topic.
+After reviewing the current edition of the manual and suggested recommendations from trial courts and TCFPPM authors and subject-matter experts, staff concluded that substantive revisions to the manual are necessary.